-- A. By reason of exceptional narrowness, shallowness or shape of a specific piece of property, topographic conditions or other extraordinary and exceptional situation or condition of the piece of property, the strict application of the regulation would result in peculiar and undue practical difficulties for, or peculiar and unnecessary hardship on, the owner of the property; and - B. The extraordinary and exceptional situation or condition on the property that is stated as the reason for the proposed variance is not self-imposed; and - C. The proposed variance complies with the purpose and intent of the standard to be varied and generally observes the spirit of the Zoning Ordinance; and - D. The proposed variance will not substantially impair the appropriate use or development of adjacent property; and - E. The proposed variance is the minimum variance that will afford relief with the least modification possible of this Zoning Ordinance.
+- A. By reason of exceptional narrowness, shallowness or shape of a specific piece of property, topographic conditions or other extraordinary and exceptional situation or condition of the piece of property, the strict application of the regulation would result in peculiar and undue practical difficulties for, or peculiar and unnecessary hardship on, the owner of the property; and - B. The extraordinary and exceptional situation or condition on the property that is stated as the reason for the proposed variance is not self-imposed; and - C. The proposed variance complies with the purpose and intent of the standard to be varied and generally observes the spirit of the Zoning Ordinance; and - D. The proposed variance will not substantially impair the appropriate use or development of adjacent property; and - E. The proposed variance is the minimum variance that will afford relief with the least modification possible of this Zoning Ordinance; and - F. The proposed variance is the minimum variance that will afford relief if a design requirement cannot be met.

-A. Major Variance:
+A. Major Variance

 - 1. The City Council designates the Board of Adjustment to conduct a hearing on applications for major variances and render a decision. - 2.
-The decision of the Board of Adjustment on a major variance application shall be final.
+The decision of the Board of Adjustment on a major variance application shall be final - 3.
+All requests that are withdrawn or denied may not be resubmitted for a minimum period of six months from the date of the decision.

-B. Minor Variance:
+B. Minor Variance

 - 1. The Director shall have the authority to review and render a decision on minor variance applications. - 2.
 The Board of Adjustment shall have the authority to hear a referral from the Director and render a decision on a minor variance application. - 3.
 The Board of Adjustment shall have the authority to hear an appeal of the Director's decision and render a decision on a minor variance application. - 4.
-The decision of the Board of Adjustment on a minor variance shall be final.
+The decision of the Board of Adjustment on a minor variance shall be final. - 5.
+All requests that are withdrawn or denied may not be resubmitted for a minimum period of six months from the date of the decision.

-A. Major Variance:
+A. Major Variance